 - Grain crops, Origin and History, world production, Evolution, and Domestication

-- Economic importance, History, Global importance, Climatic requirement and adaptation, soil requirement.
+- Introduction.
+Economic importance, History, Global importance, Climatic requirement and adaptation, soil requirement.

 - Wheat morphology and anatomy.